Overview

 • Auto Rain Delay

-• Uses forecast precipitation data to automatically set a rain delay.
+• Uses the current precipitation data to automatically set a rain delay.

-• Does NOT modify watering percentage, only applies a delay when significant rain is expected.
+• Does NOT modify watering percentage, only triggers a rain delay when weather data indicates it's raining.

 • A more advanced method based on industry standards.